MouseBiteLabs/Game-Boy-DMG-Color/DMGC-PWR-01/README.md

 The battery voltage, VCC, is applied to the buck-boost input voltage pin, without routing through the power switch on the CPU.
 Instead, the power switch controls the buck-boost converter’s enable pin.

 ## Buck-Boost Converter (U2)

+U2 can be TPS63070, TPS630701, or TPS630702.
+TPS630701 is a fixed 5 V buck-boost, while the other two have adjustable output.
+The only difference between TPS63070 and TPS630702 is that the latter has an output discharge function - when the output is disabled, a low impedance (~200Ω) is connected to the rail internally to quickly discharge the output capacitors.
+If you have a choice, I would recommend using the TPS630702 over the other two, and the TPS630701 over the TPS63070 just because it's a bit more convenient (and foolproof) to use the fixed output version of the chip.
+But any three of them will work.
+They don't like to be in stock very often from what I've seen - check stocks on octopart.com.

 The bottom half of the circuit is the entire buck-boost stage.
 I followed the TPS63070 datasheet for choosing values of the input and output capacitance, the inductor, and the feedback resistors.
-R8 and R9 set up a voltage divider for setting the output of the adjustable TPS630702 or TPS63070 – if the TPS630701 is used instead, which is a 5 V fixed version, then R8 should be short circuited and R9 can be removed. **If you leave R8 and R9 at the values they are with the fixed 5 V chip, the output will shoot up to ~11V.
+R8 and R9 set up a voltage divider for setting the output of the adjustable TPS630702 or TPS63070 – if the TPS630701 is used instead, which is the 5 V fixed output version, then R8 should be short circuited and R9 can be removed. **If you leave R8 and R9 at the values they are with the fixed 5 V chip, the output will shoot up to ~11V.
 I strongly recommend testing this power supply board separately from the rest of the system to ensure the 5 V output is correct and steady, without frying anything else downstream.**

 The buck-boost chip is activated when the EN pin is high.
 SJ1 can be soldered such that it is automatically turned on when VCC is applied.
 This is really only for troubleshooting purposes, as it would activate the Game Boy whenever batteries were plugged in, regardless of what the power switch was doing (unless the CPU board is modified).
 Normally, it should be connected to the PSU_EN net, which is influenced by two chips – U3 (overvoltage protection) and U1 (undervoltage detection).
 If no errors are detected in the power supply, then PSU_EN will be pulled high to VCC once the power switch is turned on and C11 is charged up.
 If either an overvoltage on the 5 V line or an undervoltage on the battery supply is detected, the PSU_EN net is latched off until the power switch is cycled.